mobolarin/Northwind-Retail-Analysis/README.md

 WHERE ShippedDate IS NULL;
 ```

+Visualisation:

 Insight:

-21 orders are pending shipment
+* 21 orders are pending shipment.
-This indicates potential fulfilment delays and operational inefficiencies.
+* This indicates potential fulfilment delays and operational inefficiencies.

-Visualisation:

 ## Key Insights
 1. Business operates globally across 91 countries.